You’re sharing a room, your days are packed, and the group chat is buzzing. It’s fun, but it can also feel like you never get

 The one-page printable template (and how to use it with zero fuss)

-Keep your printable as a single sheet with three areas: a Morning box, a Night box, and a slim “Trip Notes” strip at the bottom.
+If you want a travel journal template printable, keep it as a single sheet with three areas: a Morning box, a Night box, and a slim “Trip Notes” strip at the bottom.
 Give yourself 1 line per prompt.
 That’s the secret.
 It stops overthinking and keeps you on time.

 Print a few copies of this before you leave, then you can grab a fresh page every couple of days.
 If you don’t want paper, save the layout as a single note on your phone and duplicate it nightly.
 For extra peace of mind on overnight stays, review these hotel safety tips for solo female travelers over 50.